Media and Performance

 Performance Research Project

-In this module you will undertake an individually tailored project building out from all you have learned on your degree programme with support from staff.
+In this module you will undertake an individually tailored project building out from all you have learned on your degree programme with supervision from staff.
 You will research relevant materials and current industry trends around your project area.
 This will lead into the delivery of the project itself, which will follow one of three pathways:

 Practical Project: this can be a live performance or a recorded performance (screen or audio) or a script (screen, stage or audio).